bdmac/Seymour/README.md

 Seymour supports several distribution mechanisms for delivering activities to recipients.
 Activities _can_ be distributed immediately if desired but this is __not recommended__ for anything but testing.
 You will want to configure a background processor to handle activity distribution.
-Out of the box Seymour supports resque for activity distribution but other systems (e.g. DelayedJob) could easily be added and used.
+Out of the box Seymour supports resque and sidekiq for activity distribution but other systems (e.g. DelayedJob) could easily be added and used.

 ## Installation